 Ingredients

-- 1 lb asparagus spears. thicker are better
+- 1 lb (450 g) asparagus spears, thicker are better

-- ¼ cup plain yogurt 2% or higher
+- ¼ cup plain yogurt, 2% or higher

-- ¼ cup mayonnaise
+- ¼ cup mayonnaise regular or light

-- 2 tablespoon freshly grated Parmesan cheese
+- 2 tablespoons Parmesan cheese, freshly grated

-- 1 tablespoon chopped chives
+- 1 tablespoon chopped chives, plus more for garnish

-- ⅛ teaspoon cayenne pepper or to taste
+- ⅛ teaspoon cayenne pepper, or to taste (optional)

 - salt and pepper to taste

-- Parmesan shavings for garnish optional
+- Parmesan shavings for garnish, optional

 Instructions